haxtheweb/edtechjoker/draft-outline.md

 - let's make our cards more reusable via slot, properties, and css variables

 # Homework
-- Review this slide deck https://docs.google.com/presentation/d/13z_spZnGt7uIY_MjXOnqkxvMyUj6-SEV/edit?usp=sharing&ouid=100601982236009260859&rtpof=true&sd=true
+- Skim this slide deck https://docs.google.com/presentation/d/13z_spZnGt7uIY_MjXOnqkxvMyUj6-SEV/edit?usp=sharing&ouid=100601982236009260859&rtpof=true&sd=true
-  - Google DOM (if needed) and see explainataions / opinions
+  - Google **HTML DOM** (if needed) and see explainataions
-  - Google Virtual DOM and see explainataions / opinions
+  - Google **Virtual DOM** and see explainataions / opinions
-  - Google ShadowDOM and see explainataions / opinions
+  - Google **ShadowDOM** and see explainataions / opinions
   - Write a definition of each, how they differ and link to an example pen / article to learn more / where you got this understanding from
   - Which is fastest?
 Is there a fastest?
-  - Which approaches work across frameworks vs are framework specific?
+  - Which approaches work across frameworks vs is framework specific?

-- Code is only as good as it's reusable / packagable / modifiable by others when it comes to open source
-- My team has made a huge library of icons.
-I want you to implement our team's icon library

 # week 7: More project work and feeedback